Rahe/simple-image-sizes/readme.txt

 1. Settings page
 2. Get PHP for the theme
-3. Choose the sizes to regenerate
+3. Choose the sizes to regenerate and regenerate them
-4. Regenerating image sizes

 == Changelog ==
+* 3.0
+	* Revamping all the code, change classes and structure
+	* Use grunt for compiling files
+	* Handle the 3.9 new cropping position
+	* Remove aristo css
+	* Use UI from WordPress
 * 2.4.3
 	* Remove some php notices
 	* Remove notice when wrong image size